 By Brett Williams.
 Last updated 4th August 2021.
 If you have suffered from a dental abscess, you’re no doubt aware of how painful it can be.
 Therefore, if the abscess could’ve been prevented or treated earlier, you might want to consider using a no win no fee solicitor to help you make a dental abscess negligence claim.
 Claiming for dental negligence can be complex but our panel of specialist personal injury solicitors could help you do so.
 In this guide, we’ll explain the symptoms of a dental abscess, the different types and how you determine whether a dentist was negligent.

-Our advisors are available to offer free claims advice and a no obligation assessment of your case.
-Also, our panel of solicitors, with many years’ experience of personal injury claims, work on a no win no fee basis for all claims they handle.
+Our advisors are available to offer free claims advice and a no-obligation assessment of your case.
+Also, our panel of solicitors, with many years of experience in personal injury claims, work on a no win no fee basis for all claims they handle.
 If you’d like to discuss your dental abscess claim, please call 0800 073 8801 today.
 Our advice and assessments really are free and there’s no pressure to proceed at all.

 If you’d rather find out more about when you could be eligible to claim, please continue reading.

 - A Guide To Claims For Dental Abscess Negligence